-There are some threats to independence that I need to bring to your attention relating the Audit Manager (Financial Audit) and the Audit Leads (Financial Audit and Performance Audit).
-The three of them have acquaintances and/or family employed by the Council.
-As a result, they will either not be involved in any work in relation to the relevant services, or appropriate steps will be implemented to ensure that any potential conflicts are managed.
+The only known threat to independence that I need to bring to your attention relate to the Audit Manager who has friends and relatives who contributes to or receive a pension from the Pension Fund.
+As a result, appropriate steps will be implemented to ensure that any potential conflicts are managed.